What is Limewash?

 Our limewash naturally comes as white but we also offer a large range that is coloured with both Natural and Manufactured pigments.
 The natural pigments are clay and silica, coloured with iron oxides in the earth.
 They are mined allover the world but some take their names from their primary locations – Sienna, and Umbria for instance.
 Natural pigments have less colouring intensity than manufactured pigments which are produced mainly from iron oxides to replicate traditional earth pigments.
 These are much stronger in hue, consistent and very durable.

-This chart illustrates our range of traditional limewash colours, but we also provide a colour matching service for a fee of £40 + VAT.
-The colours shown are a close approximation, not an exact match and samples of the limewash are available for £2 plus postage, packing and VAT.
+This chart illustrates our range of traditional limewash colours, but we also provide a colour matching service for a fee of £40+VAT.
+The colours shown are a close approximation, not an exact match.
+100 ml samples of the limewash are available for £2.20+VAT plus postage and packing.

 |1.
 Parchment||2.
 Aurora||3.
 Pinenut||4.
 Sunlight||5.
 Tan|